simon-ritchie/apysc/docstring_markdowns/apysc/_type/attr_linking_interface.md

 ### `_is_target_attr_already_linked` method docstring

-Get a boolean value whether a specified attribute has already been appended to the linking attribute stack.<hr>
+Get a boolean value whether this instance already appends a specified attribute to the linking attribute stack.<hr>

 **[Parameters]**